keboliu/SONiC/thermal-control-design.md

     high_threshold          = FLOAT                          ; temperature high threshold
     low_threshold           = FLOAT                          ; temperature low threshold
     warning_status          = BOOLEAN                        ; temperature warning status

-an example for a temperature object in DB

-    key                     = TEMPERATURE_INFO|CPU
-    ; field                 = value
-    temperature             = "75"
-    high_threshold          = "110"
-    low_threshold           = "-10"
-    warning_status          = "true"

-### 2.2 Fan monitoring
+### 2.2 Fan device monitoring

-In most case fan is the device to cool down the switch if the temperature rising.
+In most case fan is the device to cool down the switch when the temperature is rising.
 Thus to make sure fan running at a proper speed is the key for thermal control.

-Fan target speed and speed tolerance was defined, make use of them we can know whether the fan reached and running at the desired speed.
+Fan target speed and speed tolerance was defined, by examining them we can know whether the fan reached at the desired speed.

 same as the temperature info, a [table for fan](https://github.com/Azure/SONiC/blob/master/doc/pmon/pmon-enhancement-design.md#153-fan-table) also defined as below: